Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 ## Binary and copyright notice

-This repository intentionally does **not** include a PS2 BIOS, Sony `ps2_emu` binary, the V47 base ELF, SCETool keys, or any other proprietary Sony file.
+This repository intentionally does **not** include a PS2 BIOS, Sony `ps2_emu` binary, the base ELF, SCETool keys, or any other proprietary Sony file.
 The user must legally provide the exact base ELF.
 The MIT license applies only to the original source code and documentation in this package—not to Sony software or to a patched ELF produced from it.

+## Credits:

+The base ps2emu version is taken from here - https://www.psx-place.com/resources/release-ps2_emu-gxemu-and-netemu-modded-by-kozarovv-fan-control-cell-rsx-temps-fps-indicator.1680/<br>

+Original RDRAM testing logic based on PS2's TESTMODE

+PS3 integration, channel/range diagnostics and UART output by Calyps0/ChatGPT.

+**Disclaimer:**

+**THE TEST WAS COMPILED WITH AI ASSISTANCE, HOWEVER IT HAS BEEN REVISED NUMEROUS TIMES UNTIL FUNCTIONALY WAS ACCEPTABLE**

+**THIS IS AN EXPERIMENTAL REPAIR AND RESEARCH TOOL.
+USE AT YOUR OWN RISK.**